CSSS/wall_e/documentation/Working_on_the_Bot.md

 ## Local Setup

-Follow the steps below setup your test discord guild, to run the bot and do development on your local machine.

 ### Part 1: Creating Bot and Attaching it to a Development Server

 >If the UI/steps for the following process gets changed by Discord, feel free to document the new steps and make a PR for it.
 We would greatly appreciate :)